Disney World Solo Trip: 2024 Ultimate Guide To Making The Most Of Your Vacation Alone!

 I highly recommend choosing a lively hotel.
 Staying at a hip hotel with an active bar area, such as the Swan and Dolphin Hotel, makes it easy to meet new people.

 You can even do this when you’re on a trip with a group of people as a way to get used to doing things alone.
-This can be done by stepping away for an hour to hang out at the bar or inside the hotel lobby.

 Many of the onsite resorts and hotels have hip lounges with staff bringing the theme park magic right in the bar.